Empowering a culture of peace within prisons.

 Following Hurricane Katrina, Kaufer founded the Mississippi Mediation Project to provide Conflict Resolution resources in hard hit areas of the state, strengthening their physical, cultural and economic renewal.
 A long-time consumer advocate on health insurance issues, Kaufer has recently taken her advocacy to a new level, promoting the use of appropriate conflict resolution systems in diplomatic and public policy arenas, through her participation in COP 15, the U.N.
 Climate Change Conference 2009, working on legislation creating a pre-foreclosure Mediation process in response to the housing crisis, as well as continuing her work in health-care,both as an independent consumer advocate and as an advisor to The Margolin Group.

-Doug is a full time peacemaker and mediator, specializing in difficult, complex, and intractable conflicts.
-He is an adjunct professor of law and has a Masters Degree in Peacemaking and Conflict Studies.
-Mr. Noll is AV-rated and was a business and commercial trial lawyer for 22 years before turning to peacemaking.
+In addition to his law degree, Doug has a Masters Degree in Peacemaking and Conflict Studies.
+Mr. Noll is AV-rated and was a business and commercial trial lawyer for 22 years before becoming a full-time mediator.

-He is a Fellow of the International Academy of Mediators, a Distinguished Fellow of the American College of Civil Trial Mediators, a Diplomat of the California and National Academy of Distinguished Neutrals, a core faculty member of the American Institute of Mediation, and on the American Arbitration Association panel of mediators and arbitrators.
+He is a Fellow of the International Academy of Mediators, a Distinguished Fellow of the American College of Civil Trial Mediators, a panel member of the Agency for Dispute Resolution, a panel member of the California Academy of Distinguished Neutrals, and on the American Arbitration Association panel of mediators and arbitrators.
 Mr. Noll was one of the first U.S. mediators certified under the international mediator standards established by the International Mediation Institute.
 He is listed in the Who’s Who of International Commercial Mediators.